micahchoo/staging-nw/Home/_posts/2020-01-01-The-Imposter-Among-Us.md

 ---
 layout: post
-title: 'The Imposter Among Us'
+title: The Imposter Among Us
-description: >
+description: |
   This is a reading list from a discussion on "How do platforms compel/enable the manufacturing of "truth" and "ignorance"?
 And what does that mean in the context of live-streaming politicians"
-date: '01-01-2020'
+date: 01-01-2020
 image:
   path: /assets/img/projects/Impostor.png
 sitemap: true
+categories:
+  - pedagogy
-categories: pedagogy, writing
+  - writing
 tags:
   - platform-analysis
-  - critical practice
+  - critical-practice
   - technology-deep-dive
+  - workshop-facilitation
+type:
+  - personal
-type: personal, professional
+  - professional
 ---
 [The announcement](https://twitter.com/blnaveen/status/1321689139327066112)